crimx/retux/examples/todos/README.md

-# `example-basic-todo`
+# Retux Todo List Example

-This example is based on the Redux [Todo List](https://redux.js.org/basics/example) example.
+This example is based on the Redux [Todo List](https://github.com/reduxjs/redux/blob/master/examples) example.

+This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.

 ## Explanation

-Read the [core concept of Retux](https://github.com/crimx/retux/blob/master/packages/retux/README.md#core-concept-of-retux) before proceed.
+It is recommended to read the core concept of Retux first for better understanding.

 ### Directory Structure